Update cookies preferences

 OBJECTIVE

 In my quest to reach out to the non-technical community for the purpose of awareness on the advocacy behind environmental cause, I would like to emphasize on the importance of the design focusing on the human needs as the priority among all the factors.
 We need to understand that the response of our design to the nature is just secondary.
 The main objective is that we respond to the nature in order to meet the needs of the occupants.
-Let me take this opportunity to thank all of you as you continue reading my articles, rest assured that the uniqueness of the discussions are based on my acquired education, work experiences, and additional research work to validate authenticity.
+Let me take this opportunity to thank all of you as you continue reading my blogs, rest assured that the uniqueness of the discussions are based on my acquired education, work experiences, and additional research work to validate authenticity.

 What is Climate Responsive or Bio-Climatic Design?